 As long as it is still permitted by your national and regional restrictions, you can walk your dog outside of your yard but be sure to keep 6 feet away from other people and their dogs.
 Do not let your dog interact with other dogs or people!
 I know this can be disappointing for them, but it is a small price to pay for everyone’s benefit.
 Remember, this is only temporary and the better people (and pets!) are at social distancing, the faster life can get back to normal.

 Play in your yard or move furniture around to make space for some games inside.
 Some fun things to consider: agility course with household items, read to them, sing to them, make toys from old socks or sweatshirts, draw them, have video chats with other pet parents, and share ideas!

 If you let your cat outside please consider keeping them inside during the quarantine.
 If that is not an option, minimise contact with him or her when inside.

 This is also a good time to remind everyone to maintain good hygiene when interacting with pets, by washing your hands before and after petting or snuggling with your furry companions.
 This is true of everyday life, not just in the times of COVID-19.

 6) Do I set new schedules now that we are home quarantining?

 Remember that your pet doesn’t care what the reason, you are home and they love it!
 Keep to routines so their systems and behavior remain stable.
 Eating times, bathroom breaks and exercise.
 This will be good for you too!

 If you order pet food online keep in mind delivery times may vary due to high demand of deliveries.
 Plan ahead and try to maintain a one-month stock of food and treats.

 If you are facing financial hardship because of the pandemic there are many local pet food pantries that can help.
-These amazing organizations make appointments to minimize exposure.
+These amazing organisations make appointments to minimise exposure.